 Who is the Israel of God and Offspring of Abraham?

-Let’s be honest: Some Bible verses about God’s covenant with the Jews and “one new humanity” can seem confusing.
+Some Bible verses about God’s covenant with the Jews and “one new man” can seem confusing.
 For example, who is “the Israel of God”?
 Is there such a thing as “spiritual Israel”?
 Is it different from physical Israel?

 Interpreting Scripture about Israel